microsoft/nni/README.md

 Note:

 * `--user` can be added if you want to install NNI in your home directory, which does not require any special privileges.
 * Currently NNI on Windows only support local mode.
-Anaconda is highly recommended to install NNI on Windows.
+Anaconda or Miniconda is highly recommended to install NNI on Windows.
 * If there is any error like `Segmentation fault`, please refer to [FAQ](docs/en_US/FAQ.md)

 **Install through source code**